What you will learn in this article

 Better gut and digestive health

 Food-derived polyphenols from foods like blueberries, pomegranate, and dark chocolate are known to be beneficial for your gut, and polyphenols from tea are no exception.
 Catechins and flavonoids from tea have been shown to increase beneficial bacteria like the Lactobacillus subspecies and decrease detrimental bacteria like Clostridium and Staphylococcus genera.

 Animal studies on the EGCG found in green tea show promise for the prevention of autoimmune diseases.
 The group consuming the EGCG had fewer antibodies to their own tissue and showed less damage over time.

 It’s all about BOTH quality and quantity.
 Drinking a cup or two a week is a start, but you won’t reap the benefits of the tea at that level of consumption.
 The Harvard School of Public Health recommends at least 3 cups of tea per day to reap the health benefits.

-Pique teas: ingredients and potential other benefits
+Pique teas: ingredients and benefits

 If you have followed my work for a while, you know that I’m not a fan of coffee – I wrote about all the reasons here.

 Ideally, I would ask you to get off caffeine completely but I also know that many of you just won’t.
 And, some of you may not find it necessary either; if your adrenal function is healthy, you may be OK with small daily doses of caffeine.

 If you are doing caffeine, here are some health-supporting options: